 - Distal – The back side of the tooth.

 - Buccal – The cheek-side of the tooth.
 This surface is also referred to as the facial surface when referring to the front teeth.

 - Lingual – The part of the tooth that is closest to the tongue.
-This part of the tooth is also called the labial surface.

 The mesial of the tooth typically touches the distal of the tooth next to it.
 On your back teeth, it’s hidden in the narrow space between teeth where you floss.
 The mesial and distal surfaces could be thought of as the side window frame of the tooth, whereas the buccal and lingual surfaces could be thought of as the window itself.
 According to the American Dental Association, the mesial can also be explained as the side that faces toward the midline of your teeth under your nose.

 While in dental school or dental hygiene school, dental professionals learn the best way to care for each tooth, from the peanut crunching molars in the back to the carrot-biting incisors in the front.
 They must learn about the entire tooth in order to care for each part of it.
 Having a specific name for each tooth surface helps dental hygienists and dentists communicate efficiently and specify which area needs work.